 The Company calculates basic earnings (loss) per share by dividing net income (loss) allocable to common stockholders for the period by the weighted average shares of common stock outstanding for that period after consideration of the earnings (loss) allocated to the Company's restricted stock, which are participating securities as defined in GAAP.
-Diluted earnings (loss) per share takes into effect any dilutive instruments, such as restricted stock and convertible debt, except when doing so would be anti-dilutive.
-The Company presents both basic and diluted earnings per share amounts for continuing operations and discontinued operations.
-See Note 7 included in these consolidated financial statements for the earnings per share calculations.
+Diluted earnings (loss) per share takes into effect any dilutive instruments, such as restricted stock, RSUs and convertible debt, except when doing so would be anti-dilutive.
+See Note 8 included in these consolidated financial statements for the earnings per share calculations.